Only a fraction of the true stories in this book was seen in the 1953 episode of the This Is Your Life television series with Ralph Edwards.

 Movie participation is now invited.

-NOVEMBER 2014 UPDATE: Things are moving quickly.
+NOVEMBER 2014 UPDATE: Things are on the move.
 Joe is still in progress (see the October update below).
 Editorial work has entered an exciting new phase.
-But of more excitement is the re-titled book!
-With the stories of more and more family members in its pages, we needed a title that lets people know this is about more than one person.
-The story of Salvatore is still dominant, but so many others share the pages that we need to let people know going in, to expect more than just one.
+Of more excitement is the re-titled book!
+With the stories of more and more family members in its pages, we needed a title to let people know this is about more than one person.
+The story of Salvatore still dominates, but many others also share the pages.
+Readers should have a better expectation of what is in store for them.
 The title will not be final until the book is in publication, but we are excited about the new one.
 On our contact page, you can let us know your thoughts on it!

 OCTOBER 2014 UPDATE: The "complete and unabridged" version of The Noble Sculptor is (again) nearing completion.
 It has expanded significantly.
 It will likely now exceeds 620 pages of solid stories and support.
 In addition, there are extensive standalone stories of select members of this family, most recently including cousin, Joe Goodrich.
-Joe's life includes stories of WWII and of his engineering patents have been used in NASA’s space program and by the military.
-His successful life in drafting and engineering came after dropping out of high school and not completing college.
+Joe's life includes stories of WWII and of his engineering patents that have been used in NASA’s space program and by the military.
+His successful life in drafting and engineering came after dropping out of high school.

 Commended by both Britain and the United States for helping to save over 600 lives during World War II.